 About this time last year, I wrote that the Ghanaian entrepreneurship ecosystem will see an incremental growth from this year, 2018.
 Well, true to that prediction, the ecosystem has, indeed, flourished.
-There’s been remarkable projects like Google’s AI center, U.S-Ghana Business forum, Vice Chancellor Merkel’s visit, Germany Ghana Investors Forum, UK-Ghana Investment Summit, the inaugural Student Entrepreneurship Week, Euromoney Conference, Prince Charle’s visit and so on.
+There have been remarkable projects like Google’s AI center, U.S-Ghana Business forum, Vice-Chancellor Merkel’s visit, Germany Ghana Investors Forum, UK-Ghana Investment Summit, the inaugural Student Entrepreneurship Week, Euromoney Conference, Prince Charle’s visit and so on.

 From increased funding to new startup clusters to foreign direct investment, below are my predictions about the future of entrepreneurship in Ghana.

 Number 1: An upward funding trend – Startup funding to triple